ryanadamczyk/ryanadamczyk.github.io/_posts/2024-09-12-powerautomate-microsoft-form.md

 Once I discovered I would have to be using Power Automate I decided I wanted to learn as much as possible and add lots of functionality to the form.
 Therefore my goals for the flow were as follows:
 - Gather the users email and full name
-- Gather the users perfered time slot
+- Gather the users preferred time slot
 - Ensure that all time slots would not exceed the maximum capacity
 - Send a meeting invite to the user for their desired time as confirmation
 - Send an email to the user if their desired time was full